 All interactions with the Elasticsearch GraphDB Connector shall be done through SPARQL queries.

 In general, this corresponds to INSERT adds or modifies data and SELECT queries existing data.

 Each connector implementation defines its own URI prefix to distinguish it from other connectors.
 For the Elasticsearch GraphDB Connector, this is http://www.ontotext.com/connectors/elasticsearch#.
 Each command or predicate executed by the connector uses this prefix, e.g., http://www.ontotext.com/connectors/elasticsearch#createConnector to create a connector instance for Elasticsearch.

 Individual instances of a connector are distinguished by unique names that are also URIs.
 They have their own prefix to avoid clashing with any of the command predicates.
 For Elasticsearch, the instance prefix is http://www.ontotext.com/connectors/elasticsearch/instance#.

 All examples use the following sample data, which describes five fictitious wines: Yoyowine, Franvino, Noirette, Blanquito and Rozova as well as the grape varieties required to make these wines.
 The minimum required ruleset level in GraphDB is RDFS.

-The connector works at a lower level than the cluster synchronisation and thus it requires a transactional entity pool (to ensure entity IDs are consistent within the cluster).
+This release introduces support for the Elasticsearch GraphDB Connector in a GraphDB Cluster.
+As the connector works at a lower level than the cluster synchronisation, it requires a transactional entity pool (to ensure entity IDs are consistent within the cluster).
 The default entity pool is a non-transactional one.
 Please, refer to GraphDB-SE Entity Pool to enable a transactional entity pool.

 Creating a connector instance is done by sending a SPARQL query with the following configuration data: